miragejs/ember-cli-mirage/tests/dummy/app/pods/docs/data-layer/fixtures/template.md

 ];
 ```

-Once these fixtures were loaded into Mirage, all the ORM methods would work as expected.
+Once these fixtures are loaded into Mirage, all the ORM methods, Shorthands and Serializers would work as expected.

 If this happens to be a bi-directional relationship